 Stocks where R increases as SSB decreases.
-For this inverse S-R relationship, it is not possible to estimate limit reference points based on historical information.
+For this inverse S-R relationship it is not possible to estimate limit reference points.
 B{loss} may be used as a candidate value for B{pa} .
-B{loss} should be taken from a stable part of the assessment and should not be from recent years if SSB is declining, since this could lead to a declining B{lim} as the stock declines.

-Figure 16.4.3.1.4 Stock type 4, showing an example with recruitment increasing as SSB decreases.
+Figure 12.4.3.1.4 Stock type 4, showing an example with recruitment increasing as SSB decreases.